-Publishing texts, a lexicon, and a sketch grammar in 1876, R. Shaw was the first outsider to study Wakhi in detail, followed by a large number of Russian scholars such as Sokolova, Pakhalina, and Steblin-Kaminski and Norwegian linguist Georg Morgenstierne.
-In the mid-20th century, the publications of David Lockhart Robertson Lorimer were an important landmark, though an important manuscript of his has never been properly published and made available to the community—something ELA plans to do.
-Compared to larger languages, there are few contemporary multimedia recordings in Wakhi, and little of this academic work has been made available and accessible to Wakhi speakers.
+Publishing texts, a lexicon, and a sketch grammar in 1876, British traveler and diplomat Robert Shaw was the first outsider to study Wakhi in detail.
+In the mid-20th century, the publications of David Lockhart Robertson Lorimer were an important landmark, though an important manuscript of his has never been properly published and made more widely available, which ELA has been working on.
+Much significant linguistic work on Wakhi was done by the Russian scholars Valentina Sokolova, Tatiana Pakhalina, and Ivan Steblin-Kaminski, as well by the Norwegian linguist Georg Morgenstierne.

-In 2011-12, ELA Executive Director Daniel Kaufman led a field methods class at Columbia University, investigating two Wakhi dialects with speakers now living in New York: Nazir Abbas, who speaks the Wakhi dialect of Gulmit, Pakistan, and Husniya Khujamyorova, a speaker of the Pamiri dialect from Murghab, Tajikistan.
-The field methods class resulted in important recordings, student papers, and grammatical analyses.
-CUNY graduate student Daniel Barry led the initial effort to create an online database for Wakhi, keyed to ELA’s Kratylos system, to include both ELA’s work and to digitize rare texts by Russian linguists, published decades ago, so that they would be available to a wider audience.
+In 2011-12, ELA Executive Director Daniel Kaufman led a field methods class at Columbia University, investigating two Wakhi dialects with speakers now living in New York: Nazir Abbas, who speaks the Wakhi dialect of Gulmit, Pakistan, and Husniya, who speaks the Murghab variety.

-In New York, there are some six or seven Wakhi families from the Hunza area of Pakistan and a handful of Wakhis from the Pamir region of Tajikistan.
+In New York, there are some six or seven Wakhi families from the Hunza area of Pakistan and a small number of Wakhis from the Pamir region of Tajikistan.
 All maintain some connection with the Ismaili community centered on the jamatkhana, or religious center, on Woodhaven Boulevard in Queens.
 Wakhi speaker Husniya Khujamyorova, originally from Murghab (Tajikistan) but now living in Brooklyn, has worked extensively on her language and other Pamiri languages with the Endangered Language Alliance since 2010, including fieldwork in New York, Tajikistan, and China.
-The results include a large set of recordings, a growing dictionary, a set of older materials digitized, and a planned future series of children’s books.